 During the initial stages of construction, be sure to meet the superintendent, also known as the "super" or the "foreman."
 This individual is the construction manager who will be working on your project full time, managing the crew and the work.

 The contractor will be available, but they function more in a business and supervisory role and won't be on site every day.

 As soon as work is complete, take a look around your project.
-Let the contractor know of any issues that may still be outstanding.
+Let the contractor or superintendent know of any issues that may still be outstanding.
 Make sure everything is clean and finished to your satisfaction.

 Planning a Soft-Story Retrofit?